CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 ## Make Installation Artefacts Available

+{{% alert title="Note" %}}
+We recommend that the single-node Service Fabric instance, used by {{% ctx %}} Gateway as a Debugger instance, and {{% ctx %}} Gateway are installed on the same Web Application Server.
+{{% /alert %}}

 1. Copy the following artefacts to a folder on the machine:
    * Cortex Innovation {{< version >}} - Block Packages.zip
    * Cortex Innovation {{< version >}} - Gateway.zip
    * Cortex Innovation {{< version >}} - Web App Server Install Scripts.zip